USA Banner

 Applied Data Science

-• Statistical and analytical modeling of transportation, environmental, and human resources data (including “big data”) for safety, environmental performance, and equity
+• Analysis and statistical modeling of transportation, environmental, and human resources data (including “big data”) for safety, efficiency and cost savings, resilience, and performance monitoring

-• Custom modeling tools and interactive performance dashboards
+• Custom modeling tools and interactive data dashboards with decision support features

 • Scenario analyses for multimodal supply chains and resilient infrastructure options

-• Micro-grid expertise, facility, and transportation operations energy use, as well as efficiency, emissions analyses, and procurement assistance
+• Micro-grid and renewable energy expertise, facility and transportation operations energy use, energy cost reduction, and procurement assistance

 • Impact analyses of infrastructure technology on employment, commuting, and freight operations